32 years' jail for serial criminal who raped daughter at knifepoint

 Later, she asked him for her mobile phone and called her boyfriend to pick her up.
 When he came over, she broke down and told him what her father had done.

-But the father said that they had consensual sex that day.
-He claimed that she had in fact first seduced him two days earlier.
+On the other hand, the man alleged they had consensual sex that day.
+In fact, he claimed that she had first seduced him two days earlier.

 Justice Hoo accepted the daughter's version and rejected the man's "incredible" account.

-On Monday, Deputy Public Prosecutor Kavita Uthrapathy noted that the victim contemplated suicide after the rape and was later diagnosed with post-traumatic stress disorder.
+Yesterday, Deputy Public Prosecutor Kavita Uthrapathy noted that the victim had contemplated suicide after the rape and was later diagnosed with post-traumatic stress disorder.

 "The offender repaid her trust, love and concern by abusing her horrifically," she said.